Faith Hill: 1998–2003: Pop music crossover and career breakthrough

 Faith Hill re-entered the music business in 1998 with her third album Faith.
 The album showcased her progression toward a more mainstream, pop-oriented sound, although it retained a distinct country sound.
 "This Kiss" became a number one country hit, and was the first of her singles to place on the pop charts, peaking at number seven.
 More than six million copies of the album were sold.
-The album also delivered several other hits including another duet with McGraw, "Just To Hear You Say That You Love Me", "Let Me Let Go" and "The Secret of Life".
+The album also had several other hits including another duet with McGraw, "Just To Hear You Say That You Love Me", "Let Me Let Go" and "The Secret of Life".

-To follow up this newfound success, Hill immediately released Breathe in November 1999, which debuted at the top of the Billboard Country and all genre charts, ahead of albums by Mariah Carey and Savage Garden.
-Although the album had few overt country sounds, it "complement[ed] her vocal strengths."
+Hill immediately released Breathe in November 1999 following this success; it debuted at the top of the Billboard Country and all genre charts, ahead of albums by Mariah Carey and Savage Garden.
+Although the album had few overt country sounds, it "complement[ed] her vocal strengths".
 For the first time, the album consisted solely of songs about love and did not venture into the more somber territory that her previous albums had touched.
 The title track, "Breathe", reached number two on the Billboard Hot 100 chart.
 "The Way You Love Me" hit the top 10 as well, topping out at number six on the charts.
 The album won Hill three Grammy Awards including Best Country Album, Best Country Collaboration With Vocals for "Let's Make Love" featuring Tim McGraw and Best Country Female Vocal Performance for "Breathe".
-It also marked a step away from her girl-next-door image, as the videos and promotional pictures all portrayed a much sexier image.
+It marked a step away from her girl-next-door image, as the videos and promotional pictures all portrayed a much sexier image.
 Breathe has sold almost 10 million copies worldwide.

-2000 was an especially busy year for Hill; besides a successful tour with her husband, Hill was featured in a CBS television special, VH1's Behind the Music, VH1 Divas 2000, and the Lifetime cable channel's Intimate Portrait series.
+2000 was a very busy year for Hill.
+In addition to a successful tour with her husband, Hill was featured in a CBS television special, VH1's Behind the Music, VH1 Divas 2000, and the Lifetime cable channel's Intimate Portrait series.
 She signed an endorsement deal with CoverGirl makeup, performed at the Academy Awards and the Grammy Awards, appeared on the cover of numerous magazines, and performed the national anthem at Super Bowl XXXIV.
 Hill was also named to Mr. Blackwell's 10-best dressed women of 2000, the only singer listed among actresses and other celebrities.
 Hill and McGraw also embarked on their first Soul2Soul tour, the "Soul2Soul Tour 2000".